-You may file your Homestead Declaration and, if eligible, your Property Tax Credit online at www.myvtax.vermont.gov.
+You may file your Homestead Declaration and, if eligible, your Property Tax Credit online at myvtax.vermont.gov.

-Penalties for Late Filing / Neglecting to File / Fraudulent Filing / Appeal
+Penalties for Late Filing, Neglecting to File, Fraudulent Filing, and Appeals

 If you file your Homestead Declaration after the April deadline, the town may assess a penalty of between 3% and 8%, depending on whether the nonhomestead rate is lower or higher than the homestead education property rate in your town.
 If you file after the October extended deadline or fail to file, the town will classify your property as nonhomestead, charge you the higher of the two rates, assess a penalty, and require you to pay any interest due.
-If you are found to have filed fraudulently, the town may assess a penalty equal to 100% of your Education Property Tax.
-The determination of domicile for purposes of a Homestead Declaration or assessment of fraud penalty may be appealed to the Commissioner, within 30 days, by filing through the Superior Court.
-For more information, go to www.tax.vermont.gov/property-owners/homestead-declaration.
+If a return is filed fraudulently, the town may assess a penalty equal to 100% of your Education Property Tax.
+The determination of domicile for a Homestead Declaration or assessment of fraud penalty may be appealed to the Commissioner of Taxes within 60 days.
+The other town fees, penalties, and interest relating to classification of a homestead may be appealed to the town listers within 14 days.
+For more information, go to tax.vermont.gov/property/homestead-declaration.